laurinwagner/grouploss_plus/README.md

 # About

-This repository contains a PyTorch implementation of [`The Group Loss for Deep Metric Learning`] https://arxiv.org/abs/1912.00385.
+This repository contains a PyTorch implementation of the extensions for The Grouploss for Deep Metric Learning https://arxiv.org/abs/1912.00385 that I developed in my Master Thesis.

-The same parameters are used as described in the paper.

 # PyTorch version